solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 ## Next Lab

-In the [next lab](04-ingress-gateway.md), we will leverage Istio's ingress gateway to secure an edge service and share some tips on how to configure and debug the gateway, and integrate it with cloud provider's NLB.
+In the [next lab](04-ingress-gateway.md), we will leverage Istio's ingress gateway to secure an edge service and share some tips on how to configure and debug the gateway.